 To ensure a fair review, the Board will consider potential conflicts of interest when requesting reviews and approving applications.
 Where a School Ethics Officer is involved in a research project that requires ethical approval, they cannot review any associated ethics applications and must alert the Triager to their involvement.
 If reviewers identify any other conflict of interest that could impede an objective review, they must also alert the Triager.
-If a Triager is involved in a research project that requires the application.
+If a Triager is involved in a research project that requires ethical approval, they must not process the application.